 It’s the problem you never hope to have.
 After feeling a bump, or finding a rash on your children, you want to kill bed bugs in your Nashville home immediately.

 For some bed bug bite victims, the swelling, itching and welts are immediate.
 From the first bite, about 1/3 of people bitten by bed bugs have an allergic reaction.

-Most victims find out the hard way that sprayed pesticides are rarely successful and often unhealthy and expensive.
+Most Nashville bed bug victims find out the hard way that sprayed pesticides are rarely successful and often unhealthy and expensive.

 The reality is, we need to think of bed bugs as nocturnal super-vampire roaches.
 They are nocturnal and elusive and they are “vampires” because they must have blood to survive.
 They are “super” because they are stronger and harder to kill than roaches.
 Roaches have “tasters” in their feet.
 When roaches stand on something they can both “taste” and “smell” it through their feet.
 Spraying pesticides on walls will kill them for weeks as they walk through the chemicals.
 Pest Control Operators call this “residual affect”.